-Important matters for the Board during 2008
+Important matters for the Board during 2009

-In 2008 the Board had a total of five meetings in addition to the statutory meeting, of which one was held per capsulam.
-The most important task of the Board concerns matters related to the active holdings in the equities portfolio.
-In addition to strategic planning, the most important single matters in 2008 involved sales and purchases of stocks.
+In 2009 the Board had a total of five meetings.
+The most important task of the Board concerned matters related to the active holdings in the equities portfolio and strategic planning.
+In addition, the Board dealt with preparations for the convertible bond issue that was decided on in January 2010.